a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

 John Wesley made a great deal of money through his publishing concerns.
 We have records that show that Wesley himself lived the entire span of his years on the same hundred-pound-annual-salary that he had earned in grad school.
 Could you live your life on the budget you maintained while in grad school?
 Yeah, that’s the kind of DQ discipline that Wesley had around money and his faith.

 Values team up

 We’ve talked about the admixture nature of values in human expression.
-A naïve expression at the Orange [ER] level may be fueled by other value sets.
+A naïve expression of the Orange [ER] values system may be fueled by other value sets.
 For instance, naïve Beige [AN] ‘survival‘ values may be channeled by greed resulting in an overreach expressed through and emphasis on security needs, and enhancing hedges against future security needs.
 Then, too, overreaching Red [CP] ‘ego‘ (control) needs can combine with Beige [AN] ‘survival‘ values adding fuel to the security project.

 When overreaching Red (ego) ‘power’ is matched with the opportunities provided by overreaching Orange [ER], ‘merit‘ values, greed often takes on a truly toxic capacity—Koch brothers in relation to fossil fuels, for example.
 Clean, sustainable, renewable energy sources are dismissed by the Koch’s; in fact they work very hard against advancing clean, renewable energy.
 Clean energy now would mean leaving far too much money on the table by the fossil fuel industry the Koch’s help control, social costs be damned.

 To the delight of many corporate players, for the past twenty months—and in draconian fashion—the current E.P.A. has been steadily rolling back the accumulation of many years of environmental protections, like those against toxic chemicals, on clean air and water, and even lowering CAFE standards on automobiles.